-Financial Functions in Google Sheets for accounting and finance
+Financial Functions in Google Sheets

 The collection of financial functions in Sheets deal with money and the related effects of interest and dividends over time.
 In order to compare and analyze different types of securities, formulas have been developed to arrive at future value, present value, expected rate of return and so forth.
 While many of these calculations can be bandaged together with more simple functions, usage of the financial functions can prove to be more efficient and accurate once they are mastered.